 One more interesting thing is that the application that you have developed with almost no efforts can be started on iOS or Android mobile devices.
 This feature is provided by the mobile platform that is a part of 1C:Enterprise 8.3 platform.

-The look and feel of applications for Android and iOS devices can be a slight different.
+The look and feel of applications for Android and iOS devices can be a slight difference.

 Notice: Systematic instructions on how to create a mobile application for end users you can find in 1C mobile application rapid application development tutorial.
-In this tutorial, you are going to start your application in the mobile platform for developers.
+In this tutorial, you are going to start your application on the mobile platform for developers.

 Details on features of applications based on 1C:Enterprise platform for mobile devices you can see in Chapter 25.
 Developing solutions for the mobile platform of 1C:Enterprise Developer Guide.

-1C:Enterprise 8 mobile platform is a set of tools that let you to create applications that work on Android or iOS mobile devices.
+1C:Enterprise 8 mobile platform is a set of tools that let you create applications that work on Android or iOS mobile devices.
 Those devices are mostly smartphones and tablet PCs.